-It is also important to understand the goals of computational research on natural language patterns.
-In particular establishing complexity bounds is different from the hypotheses which state both neccessary and sufficient properties of possible natural language patterns.
-For example the hypothesis that natural language patterns are mildy context-sensitive Joshi (1985), is a hypothesis that seeks to establish an upper bound on the complexity of natural language.
+1985), is a hypothesis that seeks to establish an upper bound on the complexity of natural language.
 Joshi is not claiming, as far as I know, that any mildly context-sensitive pattern is a possible natural language one.
 In my opinion, it is much more likely that possible natural language patterns belong to subclasses of the major regions of the Chomsky Hierarchy.
-For example, Heinz (2010a) hypothesizes that all phonological segmental phonotactic patterns belong to particular subregular classes and Clark and Eyraud (2007) present a learnable subclass of the context-free languages which describes syntactic patterns like nested embedding.
+For example, Heinz (2010a) hypothesizes that all phonotactic patterns belong to particular subregular classes.
+I return to these ideas in section 5.

 Although from the perspective of formal language theory, grammars are the mathematical objects of secondary interest, it does matter that learners return a grammar, instead of a language.
-This is for the simple reason that as mathematical objects, grammars are of finite length and the functional characterizations of patterns are infinitely long.
+This is for the simple reason that, as mathematical objects, grammars are of finite length and the functional characterizations of patterns are infinitely long.
 Thus while Figure 1 describes learners as functions from experience to languages, they are more accurately described as functions from experience to grammars (Figure 4).

-Figure 4: Learners are functions φ from experience to grammars.
+Figure 4: Learners are functions from experience to grammars.